mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. Displays account balance for the user from `Bettors.balance`.

-1. Input is some type of large text box with large font.
+1. Input control is some type of read only large text box with large font.

 1. Label clearly states this is the user's balance.

 1. I see it having larger font that what is available on the betting panel.

-1. User cannot type in the text box, it is disabled from any changes.
+1. User cannot type in this account balance text box, it is disabled from any changes.
 Only the application can make changes to it.

 1. Balance is whole dollars only.